hoNATHAN/Q-Bet/readmemod.md

 # Q-Bet

 **Final Project for CS 486 @ Drexel University**

-A reinforcement-learning–based betting agent for Counter-Strike 2 esports matches, implemented using Proximal Policy Optimization (PPO).
+A reinforcement-learning betting agent for Counter-Strike 2 esports matches, implemented using Proximal Policy Optimization (PPO).
+We use a sample model provided by [Nikhil](https://github.com/nikhilbarhate99/PPO-PyTorch) that calculates advantage with Monte Carlo.
 Q-Bet ingests round-level JSON game data, computes both raw and crafted feature vectors (including market-signal features like Expected Value and Kelly Criterion), and trains discrete-action-space PPO agents under different reward-function formulations.
 The goal is to learn when to bet (and how much) to maximize overall bankroll growth.

+The following `README.md` provides a quick breakdown of what happens in our application.
+For further learning or clarification, please reference our paper in `Q-Bet/documentation/ppo-paper.pdf`.

 ---